-What are the sales and use tax rates in Illinois?
+What are the retailers' occupation and use tax rates in Illinois?
 Where can I find a list of these rates?

 - 6.25 percent on general merchandise, including items required to be titled or registered by an agency of Illinois state government; and